The program’s resilience is a tribute to its solid results and efficient public-private financing model.

-Increased utilization: Over the last fifteen years, the rate of Medicaid insured children under age 6 receiving dental has more than doubled, from 22 percent to over 50 percent, and children are being seen earlier before disease starts.
+Increased utilization: Over the last sixteen years, the rate of Apple Health (Medicaid) eligible children under age 6 receiving dental has more than doubled, from 22 percent to 52.1 percent, and children are being seen earlier before disease starts.

-Progress in improving oral health outcomes for children: Washington’s 2010 Smile Survey shows that the rate of untreated decay among low-income preschoolers was cut in half over the last five years, from 26 percent in 2005 to 13 percent in 2010.
+Progress in improving oral health outcomes for children: Washington’s 2010 Smile Survey shows that the rate of untreated decay among low-income preschoolers was cut in half, from 26 percent in 2005 to 13 percent in 2010.

 Cost savings: Prevention efforts save nearly $525 per child over five years in projected treatment costs.

 ABCD has accomplished these results with your help and that of a broad-based public private partnership that includes: